coda/packs-sdk/docs/guides/basics/fetcher.md

 ## IP addresses

-HTTP requests originating from Packs will come from a few different IP addresses.
-The specific set of addresses will change over time, and without prior warning.
+HTTP requests originating from Packs can come from a few different IP addresses.
+While we strive to keep the set of addresses consistent, they may be subject to change over time.
 You can query the current set of IP addresses by doing a DNS lookup on the domain `egress.coda.io`.

 ```sh
 dig +short egress.coda.io